AlayaNetwork/alaya-truffle/docs/source/reference/configuration.md

 ## Compiler configuration

-In the `compilers` object you can specify settings related to the compilers used by Truffle.
+In the `compilers` object you can specify settings related to the compilers used by platon truffle.

 ### solc

 Solidity compiler settings.
 Supports optimizer settings for `solc`.
 You may specify...

 + any solc-js version listed at `solc-bin`.
-Specify the one you want and Truffle will get it for you.
+Specify the one you want and platon truffle will get it for you.
 + a natively compiled solc binary (you'll need to install this yourself, links to help below).
 + a path to a locally available solc
 + a solc-js parser for faster docker and native compilations